We have answered some of the basic questions about the Parade and the Festival.

 - How about DART transit?

 DART bus line 29 stops at the festival entrance.
 You can transfer from DART RAIL to 29 at the Downtown West Transfer Station or at the Parkland Station.
+All DART transit will be running on a Sunday schedule, which is a reduced frequency.
+Plan your times in advance.

 Join our Newsletter